+One of the keys to returning a criminal case back to the civil division lies in understanding the DOJ procedures in this area.
 A criminal tax case will always start with an investigation from an agent with the CID.
 When the agent’s investigation is complete, they will make a decision on whether the case should be referred to the Department of Justice (DOJ) in D.C.
 If they choose to make the referral, an attorney with DOJ will review the file and make a recommendation.
 If DOJ decides to move forward with criminal charges, the case is returned to local counsel for prosecution.
 Local counsel will make the decision on whether to indict.
 At each juncture in this road map, a tax filer has the opportunity to challenge the willfulness of their conduct, the accuracy of the government’s numbers, and the proposed tax loss under the IRC.

 In 2019, Brian Hobson and Wendell Odom successfully pulled two cases out of the CID and back under civil audit.
 Both cases involved allegations of businesses underreporting income.
 Both clients are no longer in the criminal system, and prison time is off the table.

 In 2020, Brian Hobson represented a business owner in Houston.
 He was charged with failing to report substantial income.
 The alleged tax loss exceeded $1,000,000.
 Brian was able to rework the numbers for the business to show the true tax loss was less than $100,000.
 This recalculation took the client from a five year recommended prison sentence to five years probation.
 Further, it drastically altered the restitution the client was asked to pay.
 Following the case, the client continued operating his business and has been in compliance with the tax laws since.